-St. Stephen’s Community House has partnered with the University of Toronto to offer housing conflict coaching to the U of T community.
+St. Stephen’s Community House partners with the University of Toronto to offer housing conflict coaching to the U of T community.

 St. Stephen’s is a unique social service agency that works with individuals in Toronto to identify, prevent and alleviate social and economic inequality.
 The trained mediators on their team offer U of T students free, confidential guidance on resolving conflicts.